 From left to right: Chitra’s mother, Sonika (Chitra’s sponsor) and Chitra.

-India is the open defecation capital of the world with 638 million people defecating in the open.
+India is known as the defecation capital of the world with 638 million people defecating in the open.
 People have more mobile phones and easier access to banks than toilets.

 This is just the tip of the iceberg.
-Girls and women are the major victims of these issues, suffering health problems, economic disparity, sexual violence, harassment and much more.
+Young girls and women are the major victims of these issues, suffering health problems, economic disparity, sexual violence, harassment and much more.

-We particularly want to target those living in rural areas, urban slums, refugee camps and orphanages.
-Alongside the awareness campaign, we also want to ensure that communities are equipped to tackle these issues, by providing toilets in the areas most at risk, and by providing things such as water purification tablets, water tanks, soap and sanitary napkins.
+At Heeals we plan to create international awareness about sanitation, menstrual hygiene, toilets and unsafe drinking water, and its effect on female education and health.
+In particular we want to target those living in rural areas, urban slums, refugee camps and orphanages.
+Alongside our awareness campaign, we also want to ensure that communities are equipped to tackle these issues, by providing toilets in the areas most at risk, and by providing things such as water purification tablets, water tanks, soap and sanitary towels for young girls.